mikewojnowicz/vistan/README.md

 The typical usage of the package would have the following steps:
 1. Create an algorithm.
 This can be done in two wasy:
  - The easiest is to use a pre-baked recipe as `algo=vistan.recipe('meanfield')`.
 There are various options:
-    + `'advi'`: Run our implementation of ADVI's PyStan.
+    + `'advi'`: Run our implementation of ADVI's stan.
     + `'meanfield'`: Full-factorized Gaussia a.k.a meanfield VI
     + `'fullrank'`: Use a full-rank Gaussian for better dependence between latent variables
     + `'flows'`: Use a RealNVP flow-based VI